pashaAbri/mt-rag-benchmark/README.md

 ### Running Generation

 Generation experiments can be run using any desired models (e.g. available on HuggingFace) and settings as described in the generation [README](human/generation_tasks/README.md).

+### Evaluating Retrieval and Generation

+Retrieval and Generation experiments can be evaluated using our evaluation scripts as described in the evaluation [README](scripts/evaluation/README.md).

 ### Viewing Evaluations